miltondaleandrade/bug-catcher/README.md

 #### MVP

 - design and create entire structure of app via react and react router
-- Create an Airtable that will handle GET, and POST along with PUT data
+- Create an Airtable that will handle GET, and POST data
 - Render the game board randomly with bugs
 - Create a form for users to add more bugs
 - Style components using CSS create layout with grid and flexbox